Skip to main content

 Construction site deviation detection: Edge of floor slab elevated out-of-tolerance.

-53 times faster and more accurate than traditional methods,
+53x faster and more accurate than traditional site tracking approaches,

 On future projects, we have the opportunity to integrate technology like Imerso in the planning and contractual phase of the project, so even more value can be achieved.